webcubed/Vencord/src/plusplugins/MessageLoggerEnhanced/README.md

-# vc-message-logger-enhanced
+# MessageLoggerEnhanced

 ## What is this?

-This is a third-party-plugin for [Vencord](https://vencord.dev/) that logs messages, images, and ghost pings in Discord.
+This is a third-party-plugin for [Vencord](https://vencord.dev/) that logs messages, images and ghost pings in Discord.
-The plugin saves messages to a json file, and can restore them after reloading Discord.
+The plugin saves messages to a json file and can restore them after reloading Discord.

 ## Features